CWRUChielLab/Lyttle_et_al_2017_code/README.md

 This repository contains the code used to generate the figures for the following paper:

-Lyttle DN, Gill JP, Shaw KM, Thomas PJ, Chiel HJ. (first online 21 Dec 2016).
-Robustness, flexibility, and sensitivity in a multifunctional motor control model. *Biological Cybernetics*. https://doi.org/10.1007/s00422-016-0704-8
+Lyttle DN, Gill JP, Shaw KM, Thomas PJ, Chiel HJ.
+(2017).
+Robustness, flexibility, and sensitivity in a multifunctional motor control model. *Biological Cybernetics*, 111:25–47. https://doi.org/10.1007/s00422-016-0704-8

 ## Changes